 The IUD should be continued for at least 7 days unless the first injection occurs between Days 1-5 (inclusive) of a normal menstrual cycle.
-Switching from Can be initiated immediately if barrier method has been barrier method used consistently and correctly or if the clinician is reasonably certain that the woman is not pregnant and that there is no risk of conception.
+Switching from barrier method Can be initiated immediately if barrier method has been used consistently and correctly or if the clinician is reasonably certain that the woman is not pregnant and that there is no risk of conception.
 If the woman is amenorrhoeic or it has been more than 5 days since menstrual bleeding started, additional contraception should be continued for 7 days.
-Quick starting after DMPA should only be quick started in the absence of oral EC or in other acceptable alternatives. situations in which pregnancy cannot be Quick starting after Levonorgestrel EC: give DMPA excluded immediately and advise condoms for 7 days.
+Quick starting after oral EC or in other situations in which DMPA should only be quick started in the absence of acceptable alternatives. pregnancy cannot be excluded Quick starting after Levonorgestrel EC: give DMPA immediately and advise condoms for 7 days.
 Quick starting after Ulipristal EC: wait for at least 5 days following EC before administering DMPA.
-Advise condoms for a further 7 days (12 days of condom use in total) patient requires a pregnancy test 3 weeks after last UPSI 1
+Advise condoms for a further 7 days (12 days of condom use in total) patient requires a pregnancy test 3 weeks after last UPSI see Appendix 2

-\see Appendix 2